wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/4-exercise-modify-table-forms.md

 1. In the **Properties** pane, for the **Label**, enter **Manager Review**.
 For the **Name**, enter **ManagerReview**.
 (Essentially, the name is the same for both; however, because the **Label** is what shows on the view, it should have a space.
 The **Name** field is a unique field that is used for referencing, so generally it's best to avoid spaces for the name.)

-1. Add the following fields to the new section:
+1. Add the following fields to the new tab:

     - **ManagerReviewed**